rebeccafyx/Feng-Yaxin/README.md

 step4: input "ls" of "tree" to check the folders and documents

-step5: input "cd DDM1" to change the folder location, and input "cat tim_till_now.txt" to cheak the content in the .txt document.
+step5: input "cd DDM1" to change the location, and input "cat tim_till_now.txt" to cheak the content in the .txt document.

 Question (3):
 import the .xml files to python, and use regular expression to deal with the strings.